Latest Stacks (STX) News Update

 TLDR

-1. SIP-034 Capacity Upgrade (17 March 2026) – Unlocks up to 30x more throughput for complex DeFi applications by refining block processing.
+1. SIP-034 Capacity Upgrade (March 2026) – Unlocks up to 30x more DeFi capacity by refining how transaction limits are managed.

 Deep Dive

 The upgrade introduces "dimension-specific tenure extensions."
-Previously, if a smart contract used up one type of resource (like computation time), the entire block would stop, wasting other available space.
-Now, only the exhausted resource resets, allowing miners to fill the block more efficiently.
-Early integrations, including concentrated liquidity AMMs, estimate this can lead to throughput gains of up to 30x under real-world conditions, all while maintaining Stacks' security anchored to Bitcoin.
+Previously, if one of five resource limits (like computation time or data reads) was hit, the entire block would reset, wasting capacity.
+Now, only the exhausted resource resets, allowing other transactions to continue processing efficiently.
+Early integrations like Bitflow's AMM estimate throughput gains of up to 30x for capital-intensive DeFi activities.

 Conclusion